containerbuildsystem/osbs-docs/docs/multiarch.rst

 builds for both x86_64 and ppc64le platforms using nodes with specific labels (prod-mixed), and another which only accepts x86_64 builds (prod-osd).

+Note that although "registry_api_versions" lists v1, ppc64le builds
+will not publish v1 images as there is no "platform:ppc64le" section containing "enable_v1 = true".

 Client API changes
 ------------------